-The Economist noted that Africa's economy has grown much faster since 2000, but fears regarding corruption have also risen (Economist Intelligence Unit ViewsWire, 2008).
-Likewise, Transparency International noted that 20 out of the 48 (41.7%) Sub-Saharan countries ranked in its CPI 2014 survey scored less than 30 out of 100, a level that, according to Transparency International, indicates "rampant corruption".
-Another 23 scored between 30 and 50, indicating that country's experts and businessmen perceived corruption as a "serious challenge" (Transparency International, 2014).
-Only four countries, Botswana, Cape Verde, Seychelles and Mauritius, scored more than 50.
-With a score of 11 out of 100, Sudan was ranked at 173, second from bottom, followed by North Korea and

-Somalia, who, at 174, were the joint least ranked countries in the world: both have their own substantial internal problems.
-With a score of 15 out of 100 and ranked at 171, South Sudan is not much better than Sudan either.
-The two countries were only separated by Afghanistan, which was ranked 172.

-Using the four indicators of safety and rule of the law, participation and human rights, sustainable economic opportunity and human development, the more specific Ibrahim Index of African Governance (IIAG) for 2009 ranks Sudan at 49 relative to the 53 countries in Africa, followed by the democratic Republic of Congo, Zimbabwe, Chad and Somalia respectively (Ibrahim, 2009).1 It is also noticeable that all countries that scored below 25 out of 100 in the CPI 2014, and below 40 out of 100 in the IIAG 2014 (Ibrahim, 2014) have identifiable internal political, social or economic problems.
-This indicates a strong positive correlation between internal conflicts, good governance and public satisfaction on the one hand, and corruption and human rights abuses on the other.
-It should also be reiterated here that one should not dismiss such widely available information in the public domain out of hand, as it is instrumental in shaping the world's perception of the country and hence influence the flow of foreign investment.
+The Economist noted that Africa's economy has grown much faster since 2000, but fears regarding corruption have risen too (Economist Intelligence Unit ViewWire, 2008).
+Likewise, Transparency International noted that 20 out of the 48 (41.7%) Sub-Saharan countries ranked in its CPI2016 survey scored less than 30 out of 100, a level that, according to Transparency International, indicates "rampant corruption".
+Another 19 scored between 30 and 50, indicating that country's experts and businessmen perceive corruption as a "serious challenge" (Transparency International, 2016).
+Only five countries, Botswana, Cape Verde, Mauritius, Rwanda and Namibia scored more than 50.
+With a score of 14 out of 100, the Sudan, joint with Yemen, was ranked at 173, the fifth from bottom, followed by Syria, North Korea, South Sudan and Somalia respectively; all of them have their own substantial internal problems.
+These CPI2016 figures have not changed in any statistically significant manner for a few years now.
+Using the four indicators of safety and rule of the law, participation and human rights, sustainable economic opportunity and human development, the more specific Ibrahim Index of African Governance (IIAG) for 2016 ranks the Sudan at 49 relative to the 54 countries in Africa, followed by the Eretria, Libya, Central Republic of Africa, South Sudan and Somalia respectively (Ibrahim, 2016).
+It is also noticeable that all countries that scored below 25 out of 100 in the CPI2016 and below 40 out of 100 in the IIAG2016 (Ibrahim, 2016) have identifiable internal political, social or economical problems, indicating a strong positive correlation between internal conflicts, good governance and public satisfaction on the one hand and corruption and human right abuses on the other.
+It should, also, be reiterated here that one should not dismiss such widely available information in the public domain out of hand as it is instrumental in shaping the world's perception of the country and hence influence the flow of foreign investment.

 Finally, competitive manufacturing is a highly technological as well as capital and labour intensive industry.
-Therefore, a flourishing manufacturing sector requires a supportive efficient infrastructure and good quality education.
+Therefore, flourishing manufacturing sector requires supportive efficient infrastructure and good quality education.
 These, together with securing a renewable, clean and environmentally friendly source of energy, represent a prerequisite for sustainable development.
-Once they are in place, the manufacturing sector will help Sudan to diversify its economy, create job opportunities and should, therefore, play its role in putting the country on course towards achieving sustainable development.
+Once they are in place, the manufacturing sector will help the Sudan to diversify its economy, create job opportunities and should, therefore, play its role in putting the country on course towards achieving sustainable development.